 Pre-existing Medical Conditions

-Declaring pre-existing conditions is particularly important for cruise travel, as medical facilities on board are limited.
+Declaring pre-existing conditions is particularly important for cruise travel because medical facilities on board are limited.
 Conditions that could require specialist treatment or evacuation will affect your premium.
 Failing to disclose conditions can void your entire policy.

 ๐Ÿ“‹